rktjmp/lush.nvim/README.md

 Be sure to check out the the tutorial if you haven't yet (`:LushRunTutorial`) or see the [docs (:h lush)](doc/lush.txt) more details.

-You may prefer to disable LSP/Linters while editing your lush spec.
+You may prefer to disable LSP/Linters while editing your lush spec, as they can have trouble parsing the meta programming.
 The examples folder contains various examples for topics like Lightline or dependency injection.

 A simple lush-spec would look like this: